HiXray-author/HiXray/README.md

 1. Access HiXray dataset

 	HiXray dataset is available only for ACADEMIC PURPOSE, if you are interested in our dataset, feel free to contact rstao@buaa.edu.cn.
+2. If you want to train your model, execute the following command:

+   (1) cd MuBo

+   (2) Change the value of HiXray_ROOT variable in MuBo/data/HiXray.py file to the path where the training set is located, for example, HiXray_ROOT = "/mnt/cvpr_dataset/train/"

+   (3) python train.py --save_folder /mnt/model/Mubo/save/ --image_sets /mnt/cvpr_dataset/train/train_name.txt --transfer /mnt/ssd300_mAP_77.43_v2.pth

+   **save_folder** is used to save the weight file obtained by training the model,

+   **image_sets**  is the path to a TXT file that saves all the picture names used for training,

+   **transfer** indicates the pre-trained weight of SSD on VOC0712

+3. If you want to test our model, execute the following command:

+   (1) cd MuBo

+   (2) Change the value of HiXray_ROOT variable in MuBo/data/HiXray.py file to the path where the testing set is located, for example, HiXray_ROOT = "/mnt/cvpr_dataset/test/"

+   (3) python test.py --trained_model /mnt/model/Mubo/weights/Mubo.pth --imagesetfile /mnt/cvpr_dataset/test/test_name.txt

+   **trained_model **is the weight file you want to test

 ## Results
 Comparing with Feature Pyramid Mechanisms: